The Phil’s 121st Season is Here!

 Feb 21 | 22 @ 2pm

-Celebrate Valentine’s Weekend with the New Hampshire Philharmonic Orchestra as we present an evening devoted to the great Romantic masterpieces that have captured hearts for generations.
+Celebrate Valentine’s with the New Hampshire Philharmonic Orchestra as we present two afternoons devoted to the great Romantic masterpieces that have captured hearts for generations.
+Take your special one or the entire family to a fantastic dinner after the show and start a tradition you won’t forget.

 Join us as the NH Phil brings these beloved works to life on stage—an unforgettable celebration of love, artistry, and the enduring power of great music.